 Female inflorescence with at least 2 peduncular bracts, cartaceous, each 15- 30 cm long, with an elongated and pointed apex, covered with a brownish, irregularly scattered indumentum; rachis 1 m long x 1 cm wide, elliptic in cross section, ending in a fertile rachilla 35 cm long and 1.3 cm in diameter; rachillae 5 , each subtended by one rachilla bract up to 30 cm long, the latter covered with the same indumentum as the peduncular bracts; the rachillae inserted in a spirally pattern; basal rachillae spicate with a sterile part of 35 x 1.2 cm, fertile part 35 cm x 1.3 cm; middle rachillae with a sterile part topped by 3 fertile rachillae, sterile part 22-30 x 0.8-1.4 cm, fertile part 36 x 1 cm; towards the apex of the rachis spicated or forked rachillae, sterile part 25 x 1 cm, fertile part 36 x 1 cm.

-Fruits more or less oblong-globose, smooth or irregularly warted, dull brown, 4.5 long x 4 cm wide.
+Fruits more or less oblong-globose, smooth or irregularly warted, dull brown, 4.5 long x 4 cm wide (Figs. 5, 6).

-Notes on the conservation status of H. dichotoma: According to personal communication of Dr. Sreekumar (Kerala Forest Research Institute, India) the Indian doum palm Hyphaene dichotoma (White ex Dubl.)
-Furtado, is a threatened palm growing along the seasonal water-courses, coastal sand dunes and flat areas of Gujarat, Goa and Maharashtra, along with the union territories of Daman, Diu and Dadra (Fig. 5).
+Notes on the conservation status of H. dichotoma: The conservation status of this species was assessed by Johnson (1998) and proposed as Near Threatened (NT).
+More details are available at http://www.iucnredlist.org/details/38583/0.
+However, according to personal communication of Dr. Sreekumar (Kerala Forest Research Institute, India) the Indian doum palm Hyphaene dichotoma (White ex Dubl.)
+Furtado, is a threatened palm growing along the seasonal water-courses, coastal sand dunes and flat areas of Gujarat, Goa and Maharashtra, along with the union territories of Daman, Diu and Dadra (Fig. 7).
 An IUCN (2014) conservation assessment enlisted this species as Lower Risk/near threatened vers.
 2.3, and major identified threats were among others the increasing settlement and development activities for the survival of this palm.

-Fig. 2.
+Fig. 4.
 Several male and female clumps of Hyphaene dichotoma are cultivated in the Fairchild Tropical Botanical Garden (Miami, USA) .
-We described this palm on site and sampled several clumps for the DAN analyses.
+We described this palm on site and sampled several clumps for the DNA analyses.